-Proposals must include the following in the order specified.
+A. Technical Proposals must include the following:

-Cover Page: Include the project title ("ATSC 3 Adoption Planning and Post FCC Spectrum Auction Repack"), primary contact name, mailing address, e-mail address, and telephone number.

-- 2. Experience: Background on the Consultant, including the following: - a.
-Resumes for each anticipated staff member who will work on the project with regard to the following qualifications: - i.
-Professional background, including television broadcast experience and/or significant experience and credentials as a successful consultant to the broadcast industry, including broadcast engineering experience; - ii.
+- 1. The project title ("ATSC 3 Adoption Planning and Post FCC Spectrum Auction Repack"), primary contact name, mailing address, e-mail address, and telephone number, preferably in the form of a cover page. - 2.
+Experience: Background on the Consultant, including the following: - a.
+Resumes for each anticipated staff member who will work on the project with regard to the following qualifications: - Professional background, including television broadcast experience and/or significant experience and credentials as a successful consultant to the broadcast industry, including broadcast engineering experience; - ii.
 Education, including undergraduate, graduate and professional degree(s), professional licenses and engineering society credentials; - iii.
 Knowledge of implications of the emerging ATSC 3 and UHD (4k) video standards and their likely impact on future content and service opportunities in the public television industry; - iv.
 Knowledge of the FCC's repacking of the broadcast television spectrum and the impact on public television stations; - v.
-Knowledge of regulatory issues affecting broadcast television stations; - vi.
+Knowledge of regulatory issues affecting broadcast television stations; and - vi.
 Experience in advising technology clients regarding significant capital expenditures. - vii.
 Knowledge/experience of the public broadcasting system, including current business models; - b.
 Examples of the individual or firm's recent experience in broadcast television consulting leading to detailed executive level recommendations; - c.
 Examples of no more than three (3) projects similar to the one described in this RFP, which applicant has completed during the past five (5) years, demonstrating knowledge of the broadcast regulatory environment, engineering, and technology; and - d.
-References from the project examples provided, including telephone and e-mail contact information. - 3.
-Cost: A breakdown of costs to include the following: - a.
-The hourly rates of staff that may be required during the contract term and any renewal period; - b.
-Identification of any task to be subcontracted, showing number of subcontractor hours and their hourly rates; and c.
-We anticipate some travel to be involved.
+References from the project examples provided, including telephone and e-mail contact information. - B. Cost proposals must include the following information:

+- 1. The hourly rates of staff that may be required during the contract term and any renewal period; - 2.
+Identification of any task to be subcontracted, showing number of subcontractor hours and their hourly rates; - 3.
+Anticipated travel costs.
 All travel costs will be subject to CPB's approval and in accordance with CPB's Expense Guidelines set forth in Section X below.